 Williamston is a very small city located in the state of Michigan.
 With a population of 3,965 people and two constituent neighborhoods, Williamston is the 245th largest community in Michigan.

 Williamston real estate is some of the most expensive in Michigan, although Williamston house values don't compare to the most expensive real estate in the U.S.

 The people who call Williamston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Williamston residents report their race to be White, followed by Asian.
-Important ancestries of people in Williamston include German, English, Irish, Polish, and Italian.
+Important ancestries of people in Williamston include German, European, English, Irish, and Italian.

 The most common language spoken in Williamston is English.
 Other important languages spoken here include Italian and Greek.